La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 5.2 - Finding Water 💧

-In summer, it’s super easy!
-Most motorhome service areas have drinking water taps 🚰.
+In summer, it's super easy!
+Most motorhome service areas have potable water taps 🚰.
 We often use park4night.com to find water in 95% of cases.
 Sometimes, campercontact.com or even asking directly at the gas station can suffice.

 • At friends' places: Take the opportunity to have a shower 🚿 and recharge your batteries 🔋 at the same time!

-6 - Drying Equipment
+6 - Equipment Drying

 Webasto